waldur/waldur-docs/docs/user-guide/customer-organization/cost-and-usage-policies.md

 ## Cost policies for projects

 Organization owners can set different cost policies for projects under particular organization.
-To add a new policy, open Organizations menu from the left and then Accounting -> Cost policies from the top.
+To add a new policy, open Organizations menu from the left and then Policy -> Cost policies from the top.
 This view provides an overview about already defined policies.
 To create a new one, select "Add" from the right.
     ![Cost policy for project](../img/Cost_policies_projects.png)

 From the popup, select project, then set estimated cost limit and finally choose the action (what happens, when the limit is reached).
     ![New project cost policy](../img/New_project_policy.png)

+When exactly one project is selected, the policy can optionally be limited to a single resource.
+Use the "Limit to resource" field to pick a resource: only that resource's cost is then measured against the limit, and the policy's actions (for example pausing, downscaling or scheduled termination) apply only to that resource.
+Leaving the field empty keeps the policy scoped to the whole project.
+Blocking the creation of new resources is not available for resource-scoped policies, since that action is project-wide.

+By default, the policy accounts for any available project or organization credit — credit is subtracted before the limit is enforced, so a project with sufficient credit does not trigger the policy.
+Disable "Account for available credit" to enforce the limit against the raw invoice cost, regardless of credit balance.

 ## Cost policies for offerings